7bitcoder/7bitDI/README.md

 ### There are a few ways of installation:

-### 1. Using Cmake fetch content api - Recommended
+### 1. Using Cmake fetch content API - Recommended

 Update CMakeLists.txt file with the following code